 When can we start?

 I am currently available to new clients in the Austin, Texas area.
 We can start any time after an initial phone consultation (between you and me), followed by an in-person (or online) meeting with you and your therapist.
-(You may contact IPSA for a list of available surrogates in other areas.)

 What is the benefit of IPSA training?